What Is SDI In A Video Camera? SDI vs HDMI Explained.

 Now, SDI also has some limitations.

 First of all, SDI is expensive.
-You pay a lot of money for the co-ax cable compared to other solutions such as Wi-Fi or fiber.
+You pay a lot for the co-ax cable compared to other solutions such as Wi-Fi or fiber.

 Second, SDI is heavy – especially compared to fiber-connections.

-Third, even though you can use longer SDI-cables than HDMI, this doesn’t mean that you can roll out 2km of SDI-cable and be fine.
-And the faster the SDI-connection, the shorter the cable you can use for a secure transfer of data.
+Third, even though you can use longer SDI cables than HDMI, this doesn’t mean that you can roll out 2km of SDI cable and be fine.
+And the faster the SDI connection, the shorter the cable you can use for a secure data transfer.

-Below, I’ve created a table of the SDI coax cable lengths you can use before you need to boost the signal with a repeater.
+Below, I’ve created a table of the SDI coax cable lengths you can use before boosting the signal with a repeater.

-If you move to fiber connections, you can run the cables much longer.
+Moving to fiber connections allows you to run the cables much longer.
 But this is getting into broadcast territory and is beyond the scope of this article.

 So if SDI is the industry standard, why would anyone use HDMI?
 Let’s find out.